Alex-Lee06/Hadoop-2.7.6-Installation-Guide/Hadoop Installation Guide for Ubuntu 18.md

 Below is a script that you will be able to run as well to install Hadoop-2.7.6 but the configurations for Hadoop will still need to be configured.

-## Prerequisite before installing Hadoop Psuedo-Distributed is as follows.
+## Prerequisite before installing Hadoop Standalone is as follows.

 * Java version 1.7.0 or 1.8.0